hihanif/snips/wisdom.md

 ## the same way as told by Jay to random get() but O(1) put. so hashset and arraylist.
 Hashset stores the index and arraylist stores the data.

 ## minStack. you need to maintain the stack property but need to get the min value in O(1). so, dual stack approach.

+# For DFS, think about caching. it is called DP

+# Optimize. sounds hard but focus on loops. it is enough.

+# Revisit TODO and FIXME.
+Listen to the inner self and write TODO/README sooner